 - Baked Beans and Grated Cheese - this is my favourite topping!
 Add a knob of butter to your baked potato then pour a couple of tablespoons of steaming hot baked beans over it.
 Top with plenty of grated mature cheddar, let the cheddar melt a bit then tuck in!

 - Veggie Chilli - this is another favourite in my house!
-Great for using up leftover chilli.
+Great for using up leftover bean chilli or Quorn Chilli.
 Add some of the chilli to the baked potato, top with plenty of cheese then a dollop of sour cream, delicious!

 - Lentil Bolognese - don't knock it till you try it!
 This is my husband's favourite, and great for using up any leftover bolognese.
 Add a couple of tablespoons of veggie bolognese to the baked potato then top with grated veggie parmesan or cheddar.